 St. Joseph Hungarian parish merged in March of 1973 with Blessed Sacrament in Burton and the St. Joseph Records (1921-1973) are found in the diocesan archives.

 St. Alexis and St. Ursula merged in January of 1994 and a new parish, Transfiguration, was created.
-The records of St. Alexis (1966-1994) and St. Ursula (1960-1994) are at the diocesan archives.
+The records of St. Alexis (1966-1994) and St. Ursula (1960-1994) and Transfiguration are at the diocesan archives.
 In 2009 Transfiguration merged with St. John the Baptist Ypsilanti.
-Baptisms 1978-2009 for St. Ursula/Transfiguration are at St. John the Baptist.
 In July 2012, Most Holy Trinity Student Parish merged with St. John the Baptist parish.
 The student parish records are found at St. John the Baptist.